Definition

 The usual CAPA eligibility rules apply: see the CAPA general page.

 Editing is “OPEN”, which means any in-camera, on-camera or post-capture techniques may be used.
 You may combine images, add elements, use pre-sets, applications and actions to enhance or distort the image.
 Any images or textures added must have been originally photographed or created by the artist.
 Images cannot be solely created by a computer application.
-Infrared images are allowed.
+Infrared, colour and monochrome images are allowed.
 Digital frames, pin-lines, borders and mats are permitted provided they contain no text.
 Images not created by the photographer are not allowed.
+Third party pre-sets including AI adjustments are permitted as long as they do not add components or patterns or textures not originating from a photo taken by the photographer.

 Submissions